spedapalli/ml-ai-projects/used_car_dealership/Readme.md

 - Lot of NaNs / empty cells etc..
 Please see below Summary of Analysis for more insight into the data challenges.

-Inspite of the above, Encoders were used for feature engineering, models such as PCA, KMeans were explored to reduce dimensionality and Regression models used to analyze the data.
-The least Root Mean Square Error (RMSE), a measure to help determine our accuracy of prediction, was found to be 6k.
+Inspite of the above, Encoders were used to impute missing values; models such as PCA, KMeans were explored to reduce dimensionality; and Regression models used to analyze the data.
+The lowest value of Root Mean Square Error (RMSE), a measure to help determine our accuracy of prediction, was found to be 6k.
 This is still a high number and there is ample opportunity to further optimize the price.
 Couple of things to explore are :
 - Identify the right set of records, may be a quartile band, which may in turn help define a model for that set range of cars.
 - Re-do the data preparation by using different encoders / imputers.